rundeck/rundeck/docs/en/02-basics/02-chapter1.md

 * Within: Time range.
 Choices include 1 day, 1 week, 1 month or other (given a start after/before to ended after/before).
-* Job Name: Job title name.
+* Name: Job title name.
 * Project: Project name.
 This may be set if the project menu was used.
-* Resource: Name of project resource.
 * User: User initiating action.
-* Node: Node name.
-* Tags: Event tag name.
-* Report ID: Report identifier.
-* Message: Message text.
+* Summary: Message text.
 * Result: Success or failure status.

 ![History filter form](figures/fig0212.png)